colrdavidson/simple_structures/README.md

 # Simple Reference Datastructures in C

-This is a pile of little datastructures for reference and learning [main.c](main.c) runs all the little functions they expose, so it's a decent place to start
+This is a pile of little datastructures for reference and learning.
+[main.c](main.c) runs all the little functions they expose, so it's a decent place to start

 ## In the Beginning There was a Little Scratch Buffer

 I'm putting a little house rule in place for these, so we can really use what we're learning.
 We're only going to confine malloc to our allocator dungeon as soon as possible.
 Scary?
 Yes.
 I know.
 No more easy memory.
 It's time to get our hands dirty, and get those darn bytes ourselves.

 The [Scratch Buffer](allocators/scratch.h) is baby's first allocator.
 It's all you need to get started, even if you'll outgrow it fast.